streebs/data-structures-and-algorithms/balanced_binary_trees/readme.md

 ### Why Balance?

-A balanced tree is more efficient than a non-balanced one. imaging a tree with a long string a of left children and only one right child at the root. if we balance that tree we can reduce the number of nodes traversed when searching for a node
+A balanced tree is more efficient than a non-balanced one. imagine a tree with a long string a of left children and only one right child at the root. if we balance that tree we can reduce the number of nodes traversed when searching for a node

-# Run This Program
+### Run This Program
 This program has been compiled on a linux os for x86 architecture.
 The executable is located in this directory as avl.exe you can run it with the following command:
 ```sh
 ./balanced_binary_tree/avl.exe